netmix/dj-on-air-widget/readme.txt

 Yes.
 If two users are scheduled for the same hour on the same day, they will both show up in the widget.

 == Changelog ==

+= 0.2 =
+* Added the ability to limit addition/removal of DJ schedules by role.

 = 0.1 =
 * Initial release